-- Download each of the Power BI features for Excel (or learn how to activate them)
+- Download the features and add-ons for Excel (or learn how to activate them)

-Lastly, we’re constantly updating features and adding capabilities to Power BI.
-To provide you with the latest information, the final section in this guide describes updates added since the initial Power BI Preview release.
+Lastly, we’re constantly updating features and adding capabilities to Power BI, and to Excel.
+To provide you with the latest information, the final section in this guide describes recently released updates.
 Check back often to make sure you’re in the know:

-Okay, with those details out of the way, let’s discuss how people in different roles can use Power BI, then briefly look at each Power BI feature.
-We finish this section with a quick introduction to the characters we’ll follow through this guide, as they put its features and services to use.
+Okay, with those details out of the way, let’s discuss how people in different roles can use Excel and Power BI, then briefly look at each of the enabling features.
+We finish this section with a quick introduction to the characters we’ll follow through this guide, as they put Excel and Power BI to use.

 Who will use Power BI?

 Any Excel user, who has a need for self-service BI capabilities, will find Power BI very useful.
-With its familiar Excel interface, Power BI is immediately accessible and intuitively connected to the software and services already used by report creators and Excel power users alike.
+With its seamless interaction with Excel, Power BI is immediately accessible and intuitively connected to the software and services already used by report creators and Excel power users alike.

 While the focus of this guide is the user, or report creator, other people in different roles also benefit from the features of Power BI.
 These roles tend to fall into three categories: report creator/user, data stewards and IT professionals, and report consumers.
 Let’s look at each in turn.

-If you’re a report creator – such as a data analyst, data or BI consultant, or a mainstream Excel user – you’ll likely use Power BI’s self-service BI features in Excel often, and extensively.
-Online services that support collaboration, such as distributing interactive reports and sharing workbooks, are also an important central workspace and information hub.
+If you’re a report creator – such as a data analyst, data or BI consultant, or a mainstream Excel user – you’ll likely use Power BI’s sharing, collaboration, and search features often, and extensively.
+Online services that support collaboration, such as distributing interactive reports and sharing workbooks, are an important central workspace and information hub.

 If you’re a data steward – such as a data scientist, a data administrator, or an IT professional – the online service features of Power BI enable you to provide specific and secure access to data resources.
+You can also certify a data feeds or query, and thereby identify – and differentiate – those items by granting them your stamp of approval.
 Online service-related elements of certain self-service BI tools – such as enabling the identification, selection, and secure distribution of on-premise and public data feeds – are also significant.
 If you’re in this category, check out the Power BI Provisioning Guide, which shows how to get Power BI running in your organization.

 And if you’re a report consumer – anyone from an aspiring students to a CEO – you can collaborate, share securely, and interact with reports using Power BI for smarter, insightful, and more nimble decisions.
 This includes using an online hub, built right into Office 365, specifically tailored for collaborative BI.